kenspy/apps-script-snippets/README.md

 # Google Apps Script Snippets

 ## Introduction
 Useful Google Apps Script snippets to easily integrate in your Apps Script project.
+This library is design to be simple and easy to understand for beginners, by reducing the amount of codes it would take to get a tasks done and implement the most used function in one line of code.

 ## Advanced Google Services
 It is important to enabled the `Drive API` from both Apps Script and the [Google Cloud Platform API Dashboard](https://console.cloud.google.com/apis/api/drive.googleapis.com/overview).